thiippal/abulafia/README.md

 ### ImageClassification

-A class for for image classification tasks.
+A class for image classification tasks.
 The following input and output formats are supported.

 |Input|Output|
 |-----|------|